alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 ---
 We need to know what we are releasing, so you need to maintain a change log.
 There's many ways to do this, for example:

-* You could just use your version control's history.
-I find this impractical as it requires clear and enforced commit messages.
+* You could use your version control's history.
+I think this impractical as it requires clear and enforced commit messages.
-* You could maintain a file, but this is a manual process.
+* You could maintain a file list all your changes, but this is a manual process.
 * You could automatically generate the change log.
 I use a script to merge JIRA information with the version control's change log or pull requests data from Github.
 You can find this [example Gist](https://gist.github.com/alexec/6d4956afd9f2d0735e1a).

 Worked Example
 ===
-Lets do an example of this process, we'll create a project, set-up a commit hook, and then work throughout a mainline and an interim release.
+Lets do an example of this process, we'll create a project, set-up a commit hook, and then work through a mainline and an interim release.
 Set-up
 ---
 Lets create a simple project: